giladefrati/mediinsight/task_context.md

 - System analyzes extracted text using OpenAI GPT-4 to generate structured outputs
 - User can view analysis results: summary, insights, health card, timeline, questions
 - User can access history of previously analyzed documents
-- System stores all data securely in Firestore with proper user isolation
+- System stores all data securely in PostgreSQL with proper user isolation and relational structure

 **Non-Functional:**